farzanapasha/PROG8850-Database-Automation/PROJECT-README.md

-# MySQL Database CI/CD Pipeline with Performance Monitoring
+# End-to End Automated Database Management with Advanced Monitoring

 ## Overview
 This project implements a Continuous Integration and Continuous Deployment (CI/CD) pipeline using GitHub Actions for automating MySQL database schema changes and deployments.
 The goal is to create a robust pipeline that ensures smooth deployment, concurrent query execution, and query performance optimization.